How to customize plugins in Claude Cowork

-Customize Anthropic's pre-built plugins with your team's tools, processes, and expertise so every command runs from your context.
+Customize Anthropic's pre-built plugins with your team's tools, processes, and expertise so every skill runs from your context.

 • Category